ritaaktay/CV/README.md

 ## Rita Aktay

-A driven, sharp and multifaceted full-stack software engineer.
-Before, I was a researcher for international art organisations pioneering digital innovation in the cultural sector.
-Now, I am excited to pursue a career in building technological solutions for large-scale problems.
+A driven and multifaceted full-stack software engineer, completing training at Makers Academy.
+Before changing careers I was a researcher for international art organisations pioneering digital innovation.
+Now, I am excited to pursue a career in building technological solutions.

 ## Projects